MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/reporting-timestamping-capabilities.md

 # Reporting timestamping capabilities and current configuration

 Miniport drivers need to indicate the NIC's hardware timestamping capabilities and the miniport driver's software timestamping capabilities to NDIS and overlying drivers.
-They also need to report the which timestamping capabilities are currently enabled or disabled.
+They also need to report which timestamping capabilities are currently enabled or disabled.
 Miniport drivers use status indications to report the timestamping capabilities and their current configuration to the operating system.

 During initialization, the miniport driver should report the timestamping capabilities and their current configuration within the [*MiniportInitializeEx*](/windows-hardware/drivers/ddi/ndis/nc-ndis-miniport_initialize) function.
 The driver should: